Skip to main content

 Lebanon

-Since at least 2019, mounting public debt, high fiscal deficit, and political instability have been driving the socioeconomic crisis in the country, resulting in the devaluation of the Lebanese pound, increased unemployment and multidimensional poverty, business closures, inflation, limited access to foreign exchange and imports, and decreased foreign remittances.
+Since at least 2019, mounting public debt, high fiscal deficit, and political instability have also been driving the socioeconomic crisis in the country, resulting in the devaluation of the Lebanese pound, increased unemployment and multidimensional poverty, business closures, inflation, limited access to foreign exchange and imports, and decreased foreign remittances.

-The Lebanese Government estimates that around 1.5 million Syrian refugees reside in Lebanon, besides around 489,300 Palestinian refugees and around 11,600 refugees of other nationalities.
-With the Lebanese population of 5.3 million, these figures make Lebanon the country with the biggest refugee-to-resident population ratio.
-Almost the entire Syrian population in Lebanon lives on an income that does not cover basic needs.
-Around 27% of Syrian refugees in the country are food-insecure.
+The Lebanese Government estimates around 1.5 million Syrian refugees, 489,300 Palestinian refugees, and 11,600 refugees of other nationalities residing in Lebanon.
+With a Lebanese population of 5.3 million, these figures make Lebanon the country with the biggest refugee-to-resident population ratio worldwide.
+(IPC 07/12/2023, ACAPS 01/10/2024, OCHA 01/10/2024, UNHCR 14/10/2024, INTERSOS accessed 17/10/2024)

-Since at least 2019, mounting public debt, high fiscal deficit, and political instability have been driving the socioeconomic crisis in the country, resulting in the devaluation of the Lebanese pound, increased unemployment and multidimensional poverty, business closures, inflation, limited access to foreign exchange and imports, and decreased foreign remittances.
+Since at least 2019, mounting public debt, high fiscal deficit, and political instability have also been driving the socioeconomic crisis in the country, resulting in the devaluation of the Lebanese pound, increased unemployment and multidimensional poverty, business closures, inflation, limited access to foreign exchange and imports, and decreased foreign remittances.

-The Lebanese Government estimates that around 1.5 million Syrian refugees reside in Lebanon, besides around 489,300 Palestinian refugees and around 11,600 refugees of other nationalities.
-With the Lebanese population of 5.3 million, these figures make Lebanon the country with the biggest refugee-to-resident population ratio.
-Almost the entire Syrian population in Lebanon lives on an income that does not cover basic needs.
-Around 27% of Syrian refugees in the country are food-insecure.
+The Lebanese Government estimates around 1.5 million Syrian refugees, 489,300 Palestinian refugees, and 11,600 refugees of other nationalities residing in Lebanon.
+With a Lebanese population of 5.3 million, these figures make Lebanon the country with the biggest refugee-to-resident population ratio worldwide.
+(IPC 07/12/2023, ACAPS 01/10/2024, OCHA 01/10/2024, UNHCR 14/10/2024, INTERSOS accessed 17/10/2024)

 Latest updates on country situation